WEIGHT LOSS HYPNOSIS CASES

 The root cause was the same: a lack of purpose in life.
 She was drifting from day to day and filled in the void with whatever activity gave her a little pleasure, smoking or eating.

 It was only after a long session of question and answer that she came to realize what was happening to her.
-She learned to consider her way of life from an outsider's perspective.
+I asked her to consider her way of life from an outsider's perspective.
 She needed to become aware of her own eating motivation.
 She was overeating because she was just living by default, drifting, with no plans, no goals, just one day after another.

 Hypnosis and Eating Motivation

 I therefore devised a hypnosis script to make her dissatisfied with her current life.
 It focused on her weight and her aimlessness in order to motivate her to seek change.
-Then I added a visualization of a happy future to give her a goal to go for.
-Then I included direct suggestions to emphasize how she has succeeded in the past and how she can succeed now.
-Then I finished with a kinaesthetic feedback technique using hand movements to convince her that her subconscious had agreed to make it all happen.
+I added a visualization of a happy future to give her a goal to go for.
+Then direct suggestions to emphasize how she had succeeded in the past and how she can succeed now.
+I finished with a kinaesthetic feedback technique using hand movements to convince her that her subconscious had agreed to make it all happen.

 I cannot decide to change people's lives to what I think they should do.
 But this was a way to use hypnotherapy to motive her to find her own resources to move forward in the way that was best for her.

 Emotional eating is at the heart of every eating problem.
 Eating issues are always connected to the past.
-Overeating is just a symptom of a deeper unhappiness.
+Overeating is just a symptom of some deeper unhappiness.

 My client today was grossly obese.
 She wheezed into the office and collapsed into my chair.
 She said she had lost 15 kilos in recent weeks but then put it all back on again, plus more.
 "It is like there is a block that stops me getting down further, and then I start eating again and I am happy".

 I immediately identified the 'block' as a target for metaphor therapy.
 I asked her to visualize the 'block' but she could not get any feeling around it.
-I tried to get her to tell me about feelings associated with eating and I got nowhere.
-She could not tell me why she overate.
+"Tell me about the feelings associated with eating."
+And I got nowhere.
+She could not tell me why she over-ate.
 There were no feelings around eating.
 I asked if her mother used food as a reward when she was a child but nothing useful emerged.
 I knew there had to be a deeper issue.

 So I asked her if she liked herself.
 She immediately said "No, I am not going there" and started to weep.
 Over the course of the session she revealed a horrific history of sexual abuse from the age of eight to her late teens.
 She described her hatred and revulsion of the man and what he did to her.
 Every time she heard his footsteps in the night, something died inside her.